QasimKhan5x/image-search-analysis/m1_reverse_image_search/server/README.md

     pip install -r requirements.txt

-Create `./static/images/` and place all your images there.
+Create `./static/images` and place all your images in that folder.

 In this folder, open terminal and run